vzhydkov/py-learning/essentials/README.md

 [Fibonacci memoization](fibonacci.py#L45) example
 ## Divide And Conquer
-Technique is the basis of efficient algorithms for all kinds of problems, such as sorting (e.g., quicksort, merge sort), multiplying large numbers (e.g. the Karatsuba algorithm), finding the closest pair of points, syntactic analysis (e.g., top-down parsers), and computing the discrete Fourier transform.
+Technique is the basis of efficient algorithms for all kinds of problems, such as sorting (e.g., quick sort, merge sort), multiplying large numbers (e.g. the Karatsuba algorithm), finding the closest pair of points, syntactic analysis (e.g., top-down parsers), and computing the discrete Fourier transform.

 [Fibonacci fast doubling](fibonacci.py#L64) and [multiply by Karatsuba algorithm](math.py#L1) examples
 # Data structures